7 Best Cooling Spices for Summer and Ayurveda Tips

 How to use it?

-¾ tsp ginger juice plus a few drops lemon juice before food to stimulate Agni, the digestive fire.
+¾ tsp ginger juice plus a few drops of lemon juice before food to stimulate Agni, the digestive fire.

 Liquorice